gonglk/customized-rag-pipeline/README.md

 # Customized RAG Pipeline and Evaluation

 Hey there!
-This repository shows you how to combine Retrieval-Augmented Generation (RAG) with multiple pipeline configurations ‚Äì both a ‚Äústandard‚Äù approach and a more ‚Äúagentic‚Äù version ‚Äì and then evaluate them using some handy metrics.
-Below, I‚Äôll walk through each file and how you can run your own experiments or jump into an interactive Q&A session.
+This repository shows you how to combine Retrieval-Augmented Generation (RAG) with multiple pipeline configurations ñ both a ìstandardî approach and a more ìagenticî version ñ and then evaluate them using some handy metrics.
+Below, Iíll walk through each file and how you can run your own experiments or jump into an interactive Q&A session.

 ## 1. Project Overview
-The goal here is to enable you to index documents into Pinecone, fetch relevant chunks, and then generate answers via large language models (LLMs) like OpenAI‚Äôs GPT or Mistral.
-After you see the pipeline in action, you can also get a set of quantitative metrics to see how your pipeline is doing ‚Äì things like how faithful the answers are to the content, whether the retrieval got the right chunks, etc. This approach is especially handy if you need to keep your LLM responses grounded in real data.
+The goal here is to enable you to index documents into Pinecone, fetch relevant chunks, and then generate answers via large language models (LLMs) like OpenAIís GPT or Mistral.
+After you see the pipeline in action, you can also get a set of quantitative metrics to see how your pipeline is doing ñ things like how faithful the answers are to the content, whether the retrieval got the right chunks, etc. This approach is especially handy if you need to keep your LLM responses grounded in real data.

 ## 2. Folder and File Structure
 Below is a quick rundown of each file so you know where everything lives: